-Penti-Con Weapons Policy
+Penti-Con Weapons & Prop Policy

-Due to the nature of the media that the Penti-con is celebrating, we realize that cosplayers will be bringing props that may look like weapons to our event.
+Due to the nature of the media that the Penti-con is celebrating, we realise that cosplayers will be bringing props that may look like weapons to our event.
 We have policies in place to protect both our staff and attendees, and make sure that everyone is safe and has a fun time.

 Props that look like guns must have an orange painted cap or piece on the end that defines the gun as being fake.
 Triggers must be unable to move.